MaCFP/macfp-db/Buoyant_Plumes/Sandia_Helium_Plume/Documentation/Sandia_Helium_Plume_Setup.md

 (a) given by f = V0 (0.8 Ri^(0.38))/D [Cetegen & Kasper, 1996]

 ####References

+[Cetegen & Kasper, 1996] B.M.
+Cetegen and K.D.
+Kasper.
+Experiments on the oscillatory behaviour of buoyant plumes of helium and helium-air mixtures. _Phys.
+Fluids_, 8:2974-2984, 1996.

 [Blanchat, 2001] T.K.
 Blanchat.
 Characterization of the air source and plume source at FLAME.
 Technical Report SAND01-2227, Sandia National Laboratory, Albuquerque, New Mexico, 2001.